tommydangerous/m7/README.md

 Declare your Redux action constants here.
 For simple CRUD actions, use the `SimpleActionGenerator` to quickly generate action names for your basic CRUD operations as well as the failed, started, and succeeded states.
+You will rarely need this function since it is only used in the `SimpleReducerGenerator`.

 ### `api/`
 Code used to interact with the remote API server.
 You do not need to import this file into any